Augie-ML/.github/README.md

 ## Credit
 Augie ML's official logo was taken from @TwitterOSS (Twitter Open Source) [Tweemoji](https://twemoji.twitter.com/).
-Special thanks to the Twitter team for creating Tweemoji and open-sourcing it ♥
+Special thanks to the Twitter team for creating it and open-sourcing it ♥

 <br>
 <br>